aws-samples/inspector-ami-scanning-solution/README.md

 1. Single-AMI-Scanner - used for passing into the Cfn template a single AMI ID for scanning by Amazon Inspector
 2. Scheduled-Multi-AMI-Scanner - used for fetching AMI's to be scanned by on your required tagging preferences.
 Scans are scheduled using a scheduled Eventbridge rule

+### Prerequisite
+You will need at least one EC2 AMI which you have created with a supported operating system which Amaon Inspector is able to scan

 ## Solution Architecture Overviews

 ### Single AMI Scanner Solution